21 ACPE Credits

 University of Mississippi Medical Center.

-He practiced for 27 years in Warren, Ohio and was director of Skin Pathology Services, Inc. Known for his passion for teaching, Dr Brodell has performed 1,482 lectures and directed 38 symposia at local, regional, and national venues.
-He has 343 publications and has written two books: The Diagnosis and Treatment of Warts: An Evidence Based Approach (2003) and Tips and Tricks in Procedural Dermatology (2017).
-He has reviewed articles for 28 journals and served on the editorial board of 3 journals.
-He has participated in 38 multi center clinical trials.
-Bob enjoys traveling, skiing, and visiting his 5 children.
+Known for his passion for teaching, Dr Bob has performed 1,750 lectures and directed 45 symposia at local, regional, and national venues.
+He has 389 publications, 41 poster presentations, and has written two books: The Diagnosis and Treatment of Warts: An Evidence Based Approach (2003) and Tips and Tricks in Procedural Dermatology (2019).
+He has reviewed articles for 32 journals and served on the editorial board of 3 journals.
+Dr Bob is Editor-in-chief of Practice Update: Dermatology (Elsevier) a weekly digital abstracting service (2013-present) He has participated in 42 multi-center clinical trials.
+An avid mentor, over 100 of his medical students are now dermatologists.

 Our staff can assist you with all your travel arrangements.